 - At the end of the lease, you will be responsible for any damage to the car.
 Some brands, such as Mazda and Honda, offer a damage allowance.
-With others, you can purchase a damage waver that will cover several thousand dollars’ worth of repairs.
+With others, you can purchase a damage waiver that will cover several thousand dollars’ worth of repairs.

 How do the banks measure up?